 2. How different are the prompts at different schools?

 To some extent, yes.
-Because topics and prompts are often very similar, there will be some essays which are applicable across schools.
+Because topics and prompts are often very similar, there will be some essays that are applicable across schools.
 Beware, however, of simply copy-pasting text from one application to another, as details matter.
 You don’t want to reference Johns Hopkins by name in an essay for a different school, for instance.

 If you do have overlap and can reuse certain essays, double-check that they contain no references to the school for which they were written.